donovanmosley/rollerskate-hub/README.md

 * An inline skating **Maintenance Guide** displaying dynamic json topics, images, and descriptions.
 Using a drop down selector users can view do-it-yourself categories and start learning more about how to properly maintain their skating equipment.
 * A **Skaters Adventure Todo List**.
 Users can add and delete essential todo items for preparing for their next adventure ride.
 * A **Yelp API skating business resource list**.
 This search engine accepts a zip code and optional mile radius selector that displays skating businesses with their associated information (name, address, contact number, and rating).
 Equipped with this knowledge users can make better decisions on where to spend their time doing what they love, skating!
 * A contact form with accessibility features and email validation.
 All input data is **stored locally on a json file** (writeMe.json).
-Upon completing the form users will receive an email with the inputed data confirming who is being contacted, which department, and what email address will be replied to.
+Upon completing the form users will receive a notification with the user inputed data confirming who is being contacted, which department, and what email address will be replied to.
 * Responsive design and Media Queries

 ## **rollerstake-hub is a coding project that successfully satisfied Code Louisville's requirements for the September 2020 cohort.
 Some of the technical features I chose for building the app are:**